dilevin/CSC2504-Physics-Based-Animation/README.md

 ## Course Summary

 This course is a graduate-level seminar course on physics-based animation.
-It will involve reading state-of-the-art papers in the field an implementing algorithms from those papers.
+It will involve reading state-of-the-art papers in the field and implementing algorithms from those papers.
 The course will feature a final project based on the topic.
-The course will be delivered in an online synchronous fashion
+The course will be delivered in an online synchronous fashion.

-The student is expected to read background material as necessary and should be comfortable with elementary linear algebra, geometry, and vector calculus.
+Students are expected to read background material as necessary and should be comfortable with elementary linear algebra, geometry, and vector calculus.

 ## Course Structure
 This 12 week course is split into two 6 week parts.
-The first part is a graduate *seminar* couse on physics-based animation which will involve reading, analyzing and commenting on both seminal and cutting-edge works in the field.
+The first part is a graduate *seminar* course on physics-based animation which will involve reading, analyzing and commenting on both seminal and cutting-edge works in the field.
 The second part of the course is *project* focused, in which students will work in groups on "grand challenges" in physics-based animation.
 During this time, only one paper will be discussed per lecture.

 ### Seminar Sessions
 Each week, **two (2)** papers will be assigned for discussion and to structure the discussion, students will be assigned roles.
 Roles will change each week and they are: